Strategic Marketing Partnership Agreement

 When scheduling marketing activities for strategic partnerships, the key is to create and develop programs of value for each partner.

 Measuring and reporting marketing results is an extremely important part of the marketing process.
-These reports provide the data that show the success of marketing initiatives.
+These reports provide data that show the success of marketing initiatives.
 Without this feedback, the marketing team will not know which activities to pursue and which activity or activities should be discontinued.

 To get the most benefit from the timely and accurate reporting of marketing data, each partner should create a timeline of how and where the reporting will take place.